chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_actions.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following actions are common to every resource:
+The following actions may be used with any resource:

 .. list-table::
    :widths: 60 420